 Bridge structure designs will be based on the minimum design values presented in this Guide, see Table 3 and Table 4.
-The use of design values, above the minimums presented, are available for use when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.
-Long structures, defined as length in excess of 200 feet, may have a lesser roadway width to accommodate the traveled way plus 4 feet offsets (left and right side) to curb barrier or rail.
+Design values, above the minimums presented in this Guide, are available (from referenced AASHTO and WYDOT manuals) when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.
+Long structures, defined as length in excess of 200 feet, may have a lesser roadway width to accommodate the traveled way plus 4 feet outside offsets to curb barrier or rail.